 That said, you can ask for it off the menu, and you will find some restaurants and cafés willing to let you sample this tradition.

-If you are curious, you can order mate on Amazon and make this Argentina drink at home.
+If you are curious, you can order mate from Argentina and make this Argentina drink at home.

 7 – Cafe con Leche – Coffee with Milk